Nicolejillela/Stock-Price-Prediction/README.md

 Or perhaps you want a different number of neurons at each hidden layer, tapering them down is a common method.
 The example below tapers from 100 down to 25 nodes before the output:

 layers = [('F', 100), ('AF', 'tanh'), ('F', 50), ('AF', 'tanh'), ('F', 25), ('AF', 'tanh'), ('F', output)]

-So, there you have it!
-An easy introduction to machine learning and neural networks that you can do at home for free in about an hour!